Draft Council of Europe convention on the protection of the environment through criminal law

 by the Independent Expert Panel for the Legal Definition of Ecocide,

-could be added to the Explanatory Report to the Convention in order
+could be added to the explanatory report to the convention in order

-“widespread”, “substantial” and “long-lasting” used in Article 31
+“substantial” and “long-lasting” used in Article 31 of the draft

-causes long-lasting, widespread and substantial damage” is missing
+widespread and substantial damage” is missing and should be added.

 worldwide are working towards a recognition of ecocide or widespread,